kroh1031/week-02/README.md

 ## Description
 [My Website!](https://kroh1031.github.io/week-02/)
-For this week's homework, I created a website from scratch.
+For this week's homework, I created a web application from scratch.

 To start off, I retrieved a template provided by w3schools.

-One of the steps I took to make this possible was

-One thing I learned for sure during this whole process is that
+Then, I made changes to it so that it'll create a layout in the way I wanted it to be.
+Afterwards, I added content and styled the website using CSS to make it visually appealing.
+I worked to make the code neater and added numerous comments so that I won't lose track in the process of building and styling elements.
+I also included a favicon next to the title of my webpage to make it stand out from others.

+The purpose of building this project was to showcase my skills and talents to employers.

+One thing I learned for sure during this whole process is that things get much more complicated and difficult when starting off with an already existing code.
+The reason behind this is that there's just so much going on in the code that I have not been made aware of.
+Therefore, it gets extremely confusing when it comes to things getting over-ridden each other.
+From now on, even if I'd get stuck building a specific component, I'll make sure to utilize resources like frameworks, rather than relying on a template.

 ## Installation
 The steps that I took in order to deploy my website: